JackV2020/Domoticz-ToonMonitor/README.md

  ....../plugins/ToonMonitor$ git pull

-After this you need to enable access to Toon and put a reporting script in place.
+After the first time installation you need to enable access to Toon and put a reporting script in place.

 You do that on your Domoticz host : ( replace 192.168.2.123 with the address of your Toon )